Tate–Shafarevich group: Cassels–Tate pairing

 For an elliptic curve, Cassels showed that the pairing is alternating, and a consequence is that if the order of Ш is finite then it is a square.
 For more general abelian varieties it was sometimes incorrectly believed for many years that the order of Ш is a square whenever it is finite; this mistake originated in a paper by Swinnerton-Dyer, who misquoted one of the results of Tate.
 Poonen and Stoll gave some examples where the order is twice a square, such as the Jacobian of a certain genus 2 curve over the rationals whose Tate–Shafarevich group has order 2, and Stein gave some examples where the power of an odd prime dividing the order is odd.
 If the abelian variety has a principal polarization then the form on Ш is skew symmetric which implies that the order of Ш is a square or twice a square (if it is finite), and if in addition the principal polarization comes from a rational divisor (as is the case for elliptic curves) then the form is alternating and the order of Ш is a square (if it is finite).
+On the other hand building on the results just presented Konstantinou showed that for any squarefree number n there is an abelian variety A defined over Q and an integer m with |Ш| = n⋅m^{2}.
+In particular Ш is finite in Konstantinou's examples and these examples confirm a conjecture of Stein.
+Thus modulo squares any integer can be the order of Ш.